hcixaitutorial/hcixaitutorial.github.io/index.md

 - **Why is XAI important?**

     What are the motivations for XAI?
-What is XAI the foundation for responsible AI?
+Why is XAI the foundation for responsible AI?

 - **How to explain AI?**